 It is child’s play to replace them, especially when shopping in grocery or drug stores: The best alternative is a reusable tote bag.
 These fit easily into any purse or satchel, so pack one today and you’ll always be prepared, even for spontaneous purchases.
 They really make life without plastic that much easier.

 Did you know that you can make your own edible water bottle?

 Most ready-made meals are not only full of chemical additives and hidden sugar, but also come wrapped in a heap of plastic.
 There are healthier and more delicious options minus all the garbage: Do yourself and the environment a favor and cook yourself something fresh instead.

 We’ve got more tips for reducing plastic here:

 Is there an idea we’ve overlooked?
 Let us know in the comments!

 - Plastic in the Ocean: What Can I Do?

 - Becoming Minimalist: 3 Methods for Beginners

 - Reusable Nespresso Pods: 4 Reasons to Make the Switch Today

 This article was translated from German to English by Hilary.
-You can view the original here: Leben ohne Plastik: Diese 15 einfachen Tipps kannst du sofort umsetzen.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Leben ohne Plastik: Diese 15 einfachen Tipps kannst du sofort umsetzen.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.